mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 ## Configuration Parameters

-The binlogrouter is configured similar to how normal routers are configured in MaxScale.
+The binlogrouter is configured similarly to how normal routers are configured in MaxScale.
 It requires at least one listener where clients can connect to and one server from which the database user information can be retrieved.
 An example configuration can be found in the [example](#example) section of this document.